moderniselife/TorBoxUpdater/README.md

 - Persistent `prowlarr_config` volume

 ## GitHub Actions
-This repository includes a workflow that builds and pushes to GitHub Container Registry (GHCR) on pushes to `main`/`master`.
+This repository includes two workflows:

+- **build-push.yml**: Builds and pushes to GHCR for linux/amd64 (fast, default)
+- **build-push-multi.yml**: Multi-platform build for linux/amd64 and linux/arm64 (slower)

+Both trigger on pushes to `main`/`master` and manual dispatch.

 Build locally and push manually:
 ```bash